Pathak94/electronut.github.io/tinyDriver/index.md

 In my view, the Atmel tinyAVR line is a great place to start your microcontroller journey.
 The chips vary in complexity across their line, and the simplest of them cost well under a US dollar.
-So how to you work with these chips?
+So how do you work with these chips?
 Well, the traditional way!

 1. Get a tinyAVR.